Global commands and optional arguments

 **--redfish**

 Use this flag if you wish to enable Redfish only compliance.
-It is enabled by default in systems with iLO 5 and above.
+It is enabled by

 TIP

-The --redfish global option is only required for HPE iLO 4.
+The `--redfish` global option is **only** required for HPE iLO 4.

 NOTE

-If no command is provided, the help command lists and provides a brief description of all available commands.
+If no command is provided, the `help` command lists and provides a brief description of all available commands.

-• -h, --help
+- **-h, --help**

-Running the help command with the ‑h or ‑‑help parameter displays information on how to use the help command.
+Running the `help` command with the **‑h** or **‑‑help** parameter displays information on how to use the `help` command.

-• -c FILE, --config=FILE
+- **-c FILE, --config=FILE**

 Use the provided configuration file instead of the default one.

-• --cache-dir=PATH
+- **--cache-dir=PATH**

-Use the provided directory as the location to cache data (default location: C:\Users\USERNAME\AppData\Roaming\.ilorest).
+Use the provided directory as the location to cache data (default location: `C:\Users\USERNAME\AppData\Roaming\.ilorest`).

-usage: iLOrest [GLOBAL OPTIONS] [COMMAND] [COMMAND ARGUMENTS] [COMMAND OPTIONS]
+usage: iLORest [GLOBAL OPTIONS] [COMMAND] [COMMAND ARGUMENTS] [COMMAND OPTIONS]

-manage Hewlett Packard Enterprise products that take advantage of RESTful APIs.
+iLOrest is a command-line or interactive interface that allows users to manage Hewlett Packard Enterprise products that take advantage of RESTful APIs.

 In order to view or manage a system you must first login.
 You can login using